mauron85/react-native-background-geolocation/README.md

 Delete location with locationId.

 Note: Locations are not actually deleted from database to avoid gaps in locationId numbering.
 Instead locations are marked as deleted.
-Locations marked as deleted will not appear in output of `backgroundGeolocation.getLocations`.
+Locations marked as deleted will not appear in output of `BackgroundGeolocation.getLocations`.

 ### deleteAllLocations(success, fail)
 Note: You don't need to delete all locations.
 Plugin manages number of locations automatically and location count never exceeds number as defined by `option.maxLocations`.